EMPOWER HONDURAS: introduction

 Click on the link below to view a video update on our progress.

 See what happens when you empower people who want to get ahead?
-Congratulations to our first batch of five boys who had averages 99%, 98%, 96%, 87% and 86% for their term results.
+Congratulations to our first batch of five boys who had averages of 99%, 98%, 96%, 87%, and 86% for their term results.

 TESTIMONY: